bduggan/leafpad/README.md

 - Columns ending in '_icon_class' are used for the class.  [xkcd color names](https://xkcd.com/color/rgb/) are included with the stylesheet.
 - Columns ending in _hlstyle are styles used when that layer is highlighted
 - Valid style options are can be found [here](https://leafletjs.com/reference.html#path-option)

+### How dataset columns are rendered in deck.gl

+- Columns that look like geojson are rendered as geojson
+- Columns that start with `props_` are used as properties for the deck.gl layer
+- examples: `props_color`, `props_text_size`, `props_elevation`
+- Prefix a style column with the name of the geojson column to apply it to that column
+- examples: `building_props_color` will affect the color of a geojson column named `building`
+- A CSV file named `gl_defaults` will set the defaults

 ### Interacting with the map